AdamJablonka/rocket-sim-brown-2024/README.md

 ## 🏆 Awards

 Space Queens won the "Best Spacey Hack" award at Hack@Brown 2024, showcasing its innovation and alignment with the hackathon's goals.
 The theme for that year's hackathon was space!

-## 🔗 Learn More

-Check out our [Devpost submission](https://devpost.com/software/spacequeens) for more details about the project, including our inspiration, challenges we faced, and future plans.

 ## 👩‍💻 Contributors